Loyola: The Place for Compliance Studies

 Pursuing a Compliance Degree

 Compliance studies are open to students enrolled in several Loyola University Chicago degree programs, including the Juris Doctor (JD), Master of Jurisprudence (MJ) in Business Law or Health Law, or Master of Laws (LLM) in Business Law or Health Law.
-For more information about our cutting-edge compliance degrees in health and business law, please explore the links to the left or contact our Enrollment Director, Kelley Yaccino (email@example.com).
+For more information about our cutting-edge compliance degrees in health and business law, please contact our admissions team at firstname.lastname@example.org.